vicpinm/PresenterAdapter/README.md

 ### View class

-Class responsible for implementing the view layer in MPV pattern, equivalent to Activities or Fragments.
-It inherits from ViewHolder<Data> class.
+Your view class inherits from ViewHolder<Data> class.
+This class is responsible for implementing the view layer in MPV pattern, equivalent to Activities or Fragments, and creating a presenter instance.
-This class must implement two methods, createPresenter() and getPresenter().
-You control presenter creation to allow using tools like Dagger.

 See CountryView.java class in sample module for details.

 ### Presenter class